Shahid-Ali-Dev/Snake_Game/README.md

 ## 🍔 Gameplay Logic

-- Snake eats poop placed randomly on the screen.
+- Snake eats food placed randomly on the screen.
-- Each poop increases the snake's length and the score.
+- Each food increases the snake's length and the score.
 - Hitting the wall or yourself ends the game.
 - The score is displayed and updated in real time.
 - On game over, a message is shown.